tvo/rapid/README.markdown

 # Feature suggestions

- * make-sdd command to easily create a modifiable copy of a package (for engine development)
- * make-sdz command could then be useful too
+ * make-sdz command (similar to make-sdd) could be useful